Elive/elive-for-servers/README.md

   * directories history and switch, multiple sub-dirs as '...' featured
   * many, MANY more, just type "help" and check the dotfiles to know more details...

+### _TODO: Document the many extra features and ways to use it, special tools included, etc..._

 ### Elive shell
 ![screenshot login](screenshots/screenshot-login.png)